-In the CMIP6 EPP data set, the ionization rates due to mid-energy electrons (MEE) have been calculated using a precipitation model driven by the geomagnetic Ap index (van de Kamp et al., 2016).
+In the CMIP6 EPP data set, ionization rates due to mid-energy electrons (MEE) have been calculated using a precipitation model driven by the geomagnetic Ap index (van de Kamp et al., 2016).
 This model is based on electron flux observations of the Medium-Energy Proton and Electron Detectors (MEPED) flying aboard the Polar Operational Environmental Satellites (POES).
 It provides daily, zonal average ionization rates.
-Thus, the model neglects the diurnal variation in magnetic local time (MLT) which can be up to several orders of magnitude, e.g., in the MEPED measurements (Horne et al., 2009; Whittaker et al., 2014), and is represented in some models (e.g., AIMOS, Wissing and Kallenrode, 2009, http://aimos.physik.uos.de).
+Thus, the model neglects diurnal variation in MLT which can reach to several orders of magnitude, e.g. in the MEPED measurements (Horne et al., 2009; Whittaker et al., 2014).

-Due to the energy range used for MEE, i.e., E = 30 - 1000 keV, the bulk of the ionization affects are in the mesosphere at altitudes from 90 to 60 km, corresponding to pressure levels $\approx 0.001 - 0.1$ hPa (van de Kamp et al., 2016).
-At these altitudes, EPP causes ionization, production of odd hydrogen (HO_x = H + OH + HO2), and HO_x-driven catalytic depletion of ozone.
-Odd nitrogen (NO_x = N + NO + NO2) is produced and enhanced as well, which can increase the HO_x-driven mesospheric ozone depletion by changing the partitioning between HO_x species (Verronen and Lehmann, 2015).
-In polar winter, NO_x loss through photodissociation is diminished and enhanced amounts can be transported from the mesosphere to the stratosphere inside the polar vortex (Callis and Lambeth, 1998; Siskind et al., 2000; Funke et al., 2005; Randall et al., 2009; Päivärinta et al., 2016).
+Due to the energy range used for MEE, i.e. E = 30 - 1000 keV, the bulk of ionization affects the mesosphere at altitudes from 90 to 60 km, corresponding to pressure levels $\approx 0.001 - 0.1$ hPa (van de Kamp et al., 2016).
+At these altitudes, EPP

+- 35 causes ozone depletion through ionization, production of odd hydrogen ($HO_x = H + OH + HO_2$), and HO_x -driven catalytic loss reaction cycles.
+Odd nitrogen ($NO_x = N + NO + NO_2$) is produced and enhanced as well, which can increase the HO_x driven mesospheric ozone depletion by changing the partitioning between HO_x species (Verronen and Lehmann, 2015).
+In polar winter, NO_x loss through photodissociation is diminished and enhanced amounts can be transported to from mesosphere to stratosphere inside the polar vortex (Callis and Lambeth, 1998; Siskind et al., 2000; Funke et al., 2005; Randall et al., - 40 2009; Päivärinta et al., 2016).
 This leads to ozone depletion in the upper stratosphere through NO_x-driven catalytic loss cycles, typically in late winter and spring (Fytterer et al., 2015; Damiani et al., 2016).